The Fatal Love-Spot

 and left the giant lying in his gore.

-and hard, and I don't like their acrid taste.'
+and hard, and I don't like their pungent taste.'

-soft skin go cold beneath her wanting dress.
+soft skin go cold beneath her flimsy dress.

 A Fomor came - he asked the two for shelter